SHJeong97/Linux-Practice/README.md

 ### 🧪 Learning Sources & Attribution

-Some foundational exercises and labs in this repository are inspired by hands-on cybersecurity labs completed on LabEx.io.
+Some foundational exercises and labs in this repository are inspired by hands-on cybersecurity labs completed on LabEx.io. tryhackme

 Labs are used strictly for learning and skill development